-Conventional radiography is a well established method for detecting structural spinal changes such as new bone formation between the vertebral bodies and vertebral fusion.
+Conventional radiography is a well-established method for detecting structural spinal changes such as new bone formation between the vertebral bodies and vertebral fusion.
 The slim syndesmophytes characteristic of AS changes are detectable by radiography, but rarely seen by MRI unless being edematous or containing fat deposition.